-This Asian-Style Coconut Crusted Fish is a flavorful main dish that takes mere minutes to prepare and cook.
-But it is best to plan ahead for marinating.
+This coconut crusted cod is a naturally dairy-free, gluten-free, and egg-free main dish that’s flavorful and so quick to prepare and cook.
+But I recommend planning ahead just a bit, since it does need to marinate for optimum flavor.
 I’ve let it marinate for as little as 2 hours and up to 2 days with good results.
 Pair it with freshly steamed vegetables and white or brown rice for a complete meal.
+If you’re following a keto diet, cauliflower rice is also a great option!

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, and optionally peanut-free.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, and peanut-free.
+This recipe is also a suitable entrée for many keto diets.

-- 2 tablespoon wheat-free tamari (for gluten free) or soy sauce
+- 2 tablespoon soy sauce or gluten-free tamari

 - 2 tablespoon rice wine (sake or mirin)